highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 ### Commerce APIs <a name="api"></a>
 The High Fidelity Commerce APIs now have functionalities that can help you enhance a user's experience in your domain.
-You can write scripts using these APIs or use some of the example scripts we have provided.
+You can write scripts using these APIs or use some of the example scripts provided.

 #### Scriptable, Secure Money Transfer <a name="moneyTransfer"></a>
 An entity script or client script can open an end-user's tablet to a "Send Money" screen.